Does this test have other names?

 Other conditions can cause abnormal results of a progesterone blood test.
 For example:

-Decreased progesterone during pregnancy could mean that you have a risk for spontaneous abortion, or miscarriage.
+Decreased progesterone during pregnancy could mean that you have a risk for miscarriage

 How is this test done?